In this post, I’ll shed more light on how to use stripe to process payments as a non US resident for your online business.

 And using Stripe makes this easier and reliable!
 Even better than PayPal.

 However, the bad news we already know is that Stripe is only available for residents in the US and a number of other countries.
+While others are left to their fate.

-But, what if your country is outside Stripe availability by default, is all hope gone?
+What if your country is outside Stripe availability by default, is all hope gone?
 Nah!

 This now brings us to the good news that you can still use Stripe legally even if your country is not part of the supported country.